top of page

 The club is subsidising this trip so the cost to members is £5 per person.
 Members may bring a guest, cost £10 per guest.
 We have a 49 seat coach, with toilet and this will drop us off at the garden entrance and collect us at the same place.
 The gardens are free to enter, have public toilets, seating and picnic places and there is a good pub, serving food, called The Woodman, at the garden entrance.

-Clyne Gardens are famous for their collections of Rhododendron, Pieris and Enkianthus.
-Add wonderful bog gardens, a bluebell wood, rare specimen trees and wildflower meadows, the gardens are spectacular this month.
+Clyne Gardens are famous for their collections of Rhododendron and Enkianthus.
+Added are wonderful bog gardens, a bluebell wood, rare specimen trees and wildflower meadows.
+The gardens are spectacular this month.
 Online booking and payment by BACS or cash only.
 The trip will run regardless of the weather and tickets are non-refundable.
-Booking form HERE
+NOW BOOKING HERE

 Wednesday 10 June at 7.30pm